SSWConsulting/SSW.Rules.Content/rules/the-main-principles-of-clean-architecture/rule.md

 As the Presentation layer is external to Core, the Application layer has no dependency on any presentation concerns.

-A common mistake is using a HttpContext directly in the application layer, which is a dependency on the Presentation layer.
-Instead, the application layer should use an abstraction, or a service using Domain models, which the Presentation layer maps to.
+One example is obtaining information about the HTTP interaction (e.g. the user's ID or other information from an access token).
+This data is in the HttpContext, which is exposed in the Presentation layer, but not the Application layer.
+Rather than add a dependency on the Presentation layer, the Application layer can define its abstract requirements in an interface which can be implemented in the Presentation layer.

 Examples: